When Does a Primitive Cease to Be a Primitive?: Horace Pippin's Challenge to Art Criticism.

 Miguel de Baca, Memory Work: Anne Truitt and Sculpture.
-University of California Press, forthcoming.
+University of California Press, 2016.

 John Ott, "Battle Station MoMA: Jacob Lawrence and the Desegregation of the Armed Forces and the Art World."
-American Art, forthcoming.
+American Art, 2015.

-Jason D. Weems, Barnstorming the Prairies: Aerial Vision and Modernity in Rural America, 1920-1940.
-University of Minnesota Press, forthcoming.
+Jason D. Weems, Barnstorming the Prairies: How Aerial Vision Shaped the Midwest.
+University of Minnesota Press, 2015.

 Isadora Helfgott, Framing the Audience: Fine Arts and the Politics of the Popular, 1929-1945.
 Seeking publisher.

 Diana Linden, Ben Shahn's New Deal Murals: Jewish Identity in the American Scene, Wayne State University Press, 2015.

 Dawn Rogala, Hans Hofmann: The Artist's Materials.
 Getty Conservation Institute, 2016.

 Sandra Zalman, "Modern Art Inc.: Huntington Hartford, MoMA and the Fight for Modern Art's Legacy."
 Grey Room, forthcoming.